Explainer video #01.04.01

 As instability deepens, systems often adapt locally in ways that preserve short-term functioning while increasing long-term fragility.
 This creates the illusion of stability precisely when systems are becoming more vulnerable.

-Many contemporary challenges are not isolated problems but symptoms of systems operating near the limits of their adaptive capacity.
+Many strategic challenges are not isolated problems but symptoms of systems operating near the limits of their adaptive capacity.

 As instability deepens, systems often adapt locally in ways that preserve short-term functioning while increasing long-term fragility.
 This creates the illusion of stability precisely when systems are becoming more vulnerable.

-Many contemporary challenges are not isolated problems but symptoms of systems operating near the limits of their adaptive capacity.
+Many strategic challenges are not isolated problems but symptoms of systems operating near the limits of their adaptive capacity.

 In this collection: